Dutch students who wish to apply after the May 1 deadline, please contact the admissions office.

 In the PhD phase no tuition fees are charged.

 Tinbergen Institute awards scholarships based on merit.
-The scholarship program started in 2005 and is financed by the departments participating in TI.
 Applicants who wish to compete for a TI scholarship should indicate this on the online application form.
 These applicants are advised to submit their application as early as possible, preferably by the priority deadline of February 1.
 For more information, please visit the scholarships section in our website.

 TI runs its own merit-based scholarship program for students in the research master program.
 Over the years, we offered scholarships to some 50% of the students that entered the program.
 Percentages are even higher for second year students.
 In the second year, the vast majority of the students gets additional income from part-time appointments as teaching or research assistant.